mpv-player/mpv/DOCS/man/en/options.rst

           during playback.
         - ``--reset-on-next-file=all``
           Try to reset all settings that were changed during playback.

-``--right-alt-gr``, ``--no-right-alt-gr``
-    (Cocoa and Windows only)
-    Use the right Alt key as Alt Gr to produce special characters.
-If disabled, count the right Alt as an Alt modifier key.
-Enabled by default.

 ``--rtsp-transport=<lavf|udp|tcp|http>``
     Select RTSP transport method (default: tcp).
 This selects the underlying